 I’m looking to reopen my business, what’s the latest advice on that?

-On 4 July the government produced guidance on reopening specifically for businesses in the tourism and hospitality sector:
+The government has produced guidance on reopening specifically for businesses in the tourism and hospitality sector:

 Following the publication of this guidance, UKHospitality published guidelines for hospitality businesses.